AcademySoftwareFoundation/tac/process/best_practices_badge.md

 ## "The project MUST list external dependencies in a computer-processable way." - is there an automated way to build this?

-LFX Security automatically will pull the list of dependencies for a project provided they use the standard mechanisms leveraged by Synk.
+LFX Security automatically will pull the list of dependencies for a project provided they use the standard mechanisms leveraged by Snyk.
+Note there is still outstanding work to be done for [C/C++ projects to be supported](https://docs.snyk.io/scan-application-code/snyk-code/snyk-code-language-and-framework-support).

 ## "The project MUST provide an assurance case that justifies why its security requirements are met.
 The assurance case MUST include: a description of the threat model, clear identification of trust boundaries, an argument that secure design principles have been applied, and an argument that common implementation security weaknesses have been countered."